 Joan Singler, Bettylou Valentine, and Jean "Maid" Adams (from left to right) were active members in Seattle CORE during its most intensive period of activity.
 Joined by Jean Durning, Singler, Adams, and Valentine are authors of Seattle in Black and White: The Congress of Racial Equality and the Fight for Equal Opportunity (University of Washington Press, 2011)

 Singler, Valentine, and Adams shared their memories about Seattle CORE's history with Trevor Griffey and James N. Gregory on October 6, 2006.
-To the right are streaming-video excerpts of the interview.

 They describe campaigns to desegregate Seattle's grocery stores, department stores, neighborhoods and schools.
 They also discuss early 1960s civil rights movement culture: its emphasis on respectability, all-consuming lifestyle, multi-racial sensibility, and the indispensable role of women to the movement.
 The interview concludes with a discussion of how the War on Poverty, Black Power, and the anti-Vietnam war movement helped CORE activists grow in new directions in the late 1960s.